grace-anderson/code-quiz/README.md

 ## Challenges and Further Work

-### Tracking functions
+### Tracking functions and keeping organised
-This is the most complex web application I've made, and it was very challenging tracking all the functions and keeping the code organised.
-I've probably "over commented" in an attempt to keep track of what the code is doing.
-I also used numbering to help remember the order the function were called.
+This is the most complex web application I've made, and found it challenging tracking all the functions and code components, and keeping the code organised.
+I've "over commented" in an attempt to keep track of what the code is doing.
+I also used numbering to help remember the order the functions were called.
+After a few disasters, where I broke the application and couldn't resolve, I was more rigorous about making back up copies and commiting changes using git.

 ## Mock-Ups